deeppavlov/DeepPavlov/docs/features/models/bert.rst

 SlavicBERT was trained on Russian News and four Wikipedias: Bulgarian, Czech, Polish, and Russian.
 Subtoken vocabulary was built using this data.
 Multilingual BERT was used as an initialization for SlavicBERT.
+The model is described in our ACL paper [2]_.

-Conversational BERT was trained on the English part of Twitter, Reddit, DailyDialogues [3]_, OpenSubtitles [4]_, Debates [5]_, Blogs [6]_, Facebook News Comments.
+Conversational BERT was trained on the English part of Twitter, Reddit, DailyDialogues [4]_, OpenSubtitles [5]_, Debates [6]_, Blogs [7]_, Facebook News Comments.
 We used this training data to build the vocabulary of English subtokens and took English cased version of BERT-base as initialization for English Conversational BERT.

-Conversational RuBERT was trained on OpenSubtitles [4]_, Dirty, Pikabu, and Social Media segment of Taiga corpus [7]_.
+Conversational RuBERT was trained on OpenSubtitles [5]_, Dirty, Pikabu, and Social Media segment of Taiga corpus [8]_.
 We assembled new vocabulary for Conversational RuBERT model on this data and initialized model with RuBERT.

 Sentence Multilingual BERT is a representation-based sentence encoder for 101 languages of Multilingual BERT.
-It is inited with Multilingual BERT and then fine-tuned on english MultiNLI [8]_ and on dev set of multilingual XNLI [9]_.
+It is inited with Multilingual BERT and then fine-tuned on english MultiNLI [9]_ and on dev set of multilingual XNLI [10]_.
-Sentence representations are mean pooled token embeddings in the same manner as in Sentence-BERT [11]_.
+Sentence representations are mean pooled token embeddings in the same manner as in Sentence-BERT [12]_.

 Sentence RuBERT is a representation-based sentence encoder for Russian.
-It is inited with RuBERT and fine-tuned on SNLI [10]_ google-translated to russian and on russian part of XNLI dev set [9]_.
+It is inited with RuBERT and fine-tuned on SNLI [11]_ google-translated to russian and on russian part of XNLI dev set [10]_.
-Sentence representations are mean pooled token embeddings in the same manner as in Sentence-BERT [11]_.
+Sentence representations are mean pooled token embeddings in the same manner as in Sentence-BERT [12]_.

 Here, in DeepPavlov, we made it easy to use pre-trained BERT for downstream tasks like classification, tagging, question answering and ranking.
 We also provide pre-trained models and examples on how to use BERT with DeepPavlov.